Azure/azure-powershell/src/Synapse/Synapse/help/Update-AzSynapseSparkPool.md

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
 For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

+## Migration between Apache Spark versions - support

+For guidance on migrating from older runtime versions to Azure Synapse Runtime for Apache Spark 3.3 or 3.4 please refer to [Runtime for Apache Spark Overview](./apache-spark-version-support.md).

 ## INPUTS

 ### Microsoft.Azure.Commands.Synapse.Models.PSSynapseWorkspace